-And all my days were planned as a craft and a treat.
+All my days were planned as a craft and a treat.

 The day we baked cookies I tried to initiate the children to a very simple (or so I thought) crochet project.
 Of all the fun and exciting things we did together, crochet proved the hardest.
 Cookies?
 No problem!

-As a teaser, that morning I brought a beautiful beaded bracelet I had made years ago, assuring them that very soon, they will be able to make something just as elaborate.
+As a teaser, that morning I had brought a beautiful beaded bracelet I had made years ago, assuring them that very soon, they will be able to make something just as elaborate.
 And sure enough, that did the trick: They gaped at me, awe-struck, as if I were a magician.
 They all went home with their beautiful beaded creations, proudly swinging their arms, the ones with the new bracelet, get it?
 That was one torrid day, one of many.
 I remember stepping out with my granddaughter and taking her downstairs to a bar, nonono, not that kind of a bar; the bar of Basil Restaurant: Strawberry lemonade for her, iced tea for me.
 Later that day I almost literally dragged her and her little cousins Tsofia and Sarah the short distance to visit my mother (their great-grandmother), using dessert as the incentive to make the walk in the absurd heat more bearable: Summer relief often comes in tiny cones, topped with sprinkles, blowing soap bubbles along the way.

+That day was delightfully messy.
 Lots of finger-licking (no, not the paint, silly: the batter!) and the great suspense of waiting for cakes to come out of the oven (if our tiny convection rig could be called that: we bent our molds into fanciful shapes to make them fit, and believe it or not, it worked just fine!)
 On one occasion, looking around them and seeing a good amount of apples, raisins, oats and milk leftover from two earlier batches of muffins, they urged me to use it all up and make more.
 Why should we let it go to waste, they asked me, tugging at my skirt and my heartstrings.
 Yes, why?
 Come on, chop chop, let’s make yet another batch.
 Future little housewives, they are already getting the hang of Home Ec!

 The tie-dye project was wet, grimy, sticky.